lwiest/Atari6502Assembler/readme.md

 # Atari 6502 Assembler

-An open-source 6502 assembler for the Atari 8-bit Home Computer System, written in Java
+Atari 6502 Assembler is an open-source 6502 assembler for the Atari 8-bit Home Computer System, written in Java.

 I wrote this program mainly to assemble my [reverse-engineered, complete, and fully documented assembly language source code of STAR RAIDERS](https://github.com/lwiest/StarRaiders).